Galchov/uk-tech-insights/CONTRIBUTING.md

 - Keep templates consistent with other domain apps (News, Companies, Job Market)

 - Use the common app for shared components (navbar, footer, buttons)

+## License

+By contributing, you agree that your work will be licensed under the [MIT License](LICENSE).